 The Pacific And East Asia (PACEA) Region is the largest NCFI Region, having 13 NCFI Member Countries.

-Spread throughout East Asia and the Pacific, the region is diverse with many cultural differences Despite this, national NCFs in the region have found much in common and have maintained close ties.
+Spread throughout East Asia and the Pacific, this region is diverse, with many cultural differences.
+Despite this, national NCFs in the region have found much in common and have maintained close ties.
 The links that were formed when this first NCFI region was established in 1970 have been strengthened by regular conferences each four years, and additional conferences for national staff and leaders.

 Virtual meetings on the ZOOM platform on alternate months have strengthened the bond among Regional Committee members.
 God’s work, and NCF issues are shared and prayed about at each meeting, which are always well-attended.

 Australia, Fiji, Hong Kong, Japan, Indonesia, Malaysia, Mongolia, New Zealand, Papua New Guinea, Philippines, Singapore, South Korea, and Taiwan.
 We pray that Christian nurses from more countries in this vast geographical region will join the NCFI family in the years to come, leveraging on the exploding info-comm enabled communications.

 NCFA was one of the founding members of NCFI in 1957.
 It began in 1913, at the Royal Melbourne hospital.
 From early 1920’s it was a state-based organisation, with oversight by a national executive.
 In April 2017 we became a nationally administered organisation.
 The mission of NCFA is to reach and teach nurses and midwives to become disciples of Jesus Christ in the nursing and midwifery professions, helping them to integrate their Christian faith with clinical practice, education and research.